BU-CS320/project-avengers-infinity-list/project/README.md

 We will be implementing ALL of the "simple" additions, as well as TWO of the engineering best practices, and the Parser error reporting features.

 David Kirk
-- Infix operator (.)
-- Quickcheck generator and shrinker for AST

-Jason Hong
+Jason Hong & James Mortenson
-- Multi-support lambda
+- Multi argument lambda
-- Haddock style comments and html documentation

-James Mortenson
+- infix operator
-- Sequential let
+- sequential let
-- Adding letrec
+- haddock doc + html generator

 Together: Error reporting Parser monad errors, w/ clear error messages
   - For error reporting, we might consider changing the eval<Bool, Int, List> method behaviors to produce strings without returning a value so that we can maintain the context that produced the error.